All About Kombucha

 - Pour into a large, sterilised glass jar, then add starter tea from a previous batch.
-Then add an active kombucha.
+Then add an active scoby.

 - Cover the jar with a tight-weave tea towel or square of paper towel, and secure with string or a rubber band.

-- Allow the mixture to sit undisturbed in a warm, dry place (ideally 24 – 32 degrees Celsius) out of direct sunlight.
-Leave for a minimum of 7 – 10 days.
-NB.
-The longer the kombucha ferments, the less sweet and more vinegary.
+- Allow the mixture to sit undisturbed in a warm, dry place (ideally 24-32ºC) out of direct sunlight.
+Leave for a minimum of 7-10 days.
+Note: the longer the kombucha ferments, the less sweet and more vinegary it will taste.

 - During this time, it will grow a baby scoby on the top of the liquid.
-It will also develop a sour, tart flavour as the scoby consumes the sugar.
+It will also develop a sour, tart flavour as the scoby consumes the sugar in the liquid.

 - Keep the scoby along with one cup of the liquid for a subsequent batch in the same conditions where you fermented the kombucha.